-The staff work in language teams and across faculties whenever practical.
+Staff work in language teams and across faculties whenever practical.
 This reflects the common approaches to language learning that go beyond the specific requirements of individual languages.
 The school provides extensive professional development and encourages attendance at professional development by external providers.
-LCT support is substantial, through the implementation of the Microsoft suite, the services of the LCT Manager and significant professional development opportunities.
+LCT support is substantial, through professional learning and the implementation of the Microsoft suite, the leadership of the Coordinator, Digital Pedagogies, and the services of the LCT Manager.